bioinfo-arctic/FSK2053/Spring_2026/Practical_Building_a_reference_database.md

 **Note**: This conda environment needs to be loaded for every new session you start, where you plan on using the crabs commands from this exercise - *i.e.*, if you plan on testing it out further at home, you will need to write only the last command (it should state "(base)" everytime you log in to a new session now).

-You can check the help command for crabs.
+You can also check out the help command for crabs.
 We will only be using "crabs --subset" and "crabs --export" in this exercise, but there are a lot more functions and parameters available in the software.

 ```
 crabs -h